supaldubey/storm/README.md

 ```

+Not only storm would save the entity for you, it would also auto increment the ID (You may override this behaviour with @PrimaryKey annotation), it would
+also update the new ID value generated to your entity.

 ### Find and Fetch

 There is a handy Criteria API to help you fetch the data from your tables: